 Medical and nutrition students at NUNM enrich their experience of gerontology and prepare for a world of aging as they become healthcare professionals.
 A certificate in gerontology is being considered.

 NUNM’s Helfgott Research Institute and Geezer Gallery, a non-profit therapeutic arts organization, are collaborating to secure funding for a research project entitled Translational Research: Novel Interventions for Prevention and Treatment of Age-related Conditions.
-More research projects are being contemplate.
+More research projects are being contemplated.

 From 2013 to 2014 Geezer Gallery and OHSU undertook a collaborative research project on Capturing Time arts program.
 The findings revealed reduction in loneliness depression and anxiety, while social engagement and quality of life increased.